The Most Common Ofsted Deep Dive Questions 2024: With SLT Recommendations For How To Answer And Prepare For Them

 • Does your designated safeguarding lead (DSL) have enough time, training and resources to fulfil the demands required of the role?

 • Looking at your child protection record, can you tell me how this incident of peer-on-peer abuse was dealt with in more detail?
-(Your school will be expected to show a record of incidents, and evidence of how they were acted upon, which external agencies were involved etc.)
+(Show a record of incidents, and evidence of how they were acted upon, which external agencies were involved etc.)

 • How do your leaders Identify children and learners who may need early help or are at risk of neglect, abuse, grooming or exploitation?